eieZ/VISION/README.md

 # JBI100 project
 # **DO NOT WORK IN MAIN**

-dataclean.ipynb contains the datacleaning with explanatory comments vioPlot.py contains a working violin plot by selected neighbourhood barchart.py contains the working barchart
+the NY-map.py contains the whole dashboard

+The scraps folder contains individual implementation of certain parts of the dashboard (e.g. violin plot).